 Food safety regulations of the European Commission are regarded as one of the most, if not the most, stringent legal food safety standards.
 Nevertheless, most European buyers will have additional food safety requirements.
-Certainly in retail, but also in most foodservice and wholesale markets, European buyers will require you to have your facilities certified by a third party.
+European buyers will ask you to have your facilities certified by a third party.
+This will certainly happen in retail, but more and more often in foodservice and wholesale markets as well.
 The most commonly required standards are British Retail Consortium (BRC) and International Featured Standards (IFS).

 The industry is working on harmonising food safety standards and increasing mutual acceptance through benchmarking third-party food safety schemes by the Global Food Safety Initiative (GFSI).
 As more schemes are getting benchmarked by the GFSI, it is likely that retailers and other distributors will accept multiple schemes, reducing pressure on suppliers to have multiple third-party food safety schemes in place.

 While United States supermarkets often have their own social compliance audits and certificates, European supermarkets often require their suppliers to be certified for social compliance by a third party.
 Just as food safety certification, social compliance certification is mainly relevant for your processing establishments.
 These certificates relate to the rights, health and incomes of the people working in your facilities, and also in your broader supply chain, but it can be more difficult for you to certify your complete supply chain according to these standards at the moment.